ULHPC/tutorials/beginners/README.md

 After a successful login onto one of the access node (see [Cluster Access](https://hpc.uni.lu/users/docs/access.html)), you end into your personal homedir `$HOME` which is shared over GPFS between the access node and the computing nodes.

-Again, remember that your homedir is placed on __separate__ storage servers on each site (Iris, Gaia, Chaos, Grid5000), which __ARE NOT SYNCHRONIZED__: data synchronization between each of them remain at your own responsibility.
-We will see below that the UL HPC team prepared for you a script to facilitate the transfer of data between each site.

 Otherwise, you have to be aware of at least two directories:

 * `$HOME`: your home directory under NFS.